theochem/horton/doc/user_integration_grids.rst

 Specifiying an integration grid
 ===============================

-Horton primarily makes use of Becke-Lebedev grids for numerical integrals of molecular volumes.
+Horton primarily makes use of Becke-Lebedev grids for numerical integrals over molecular volumes.
 If you are not familiar with this concept, then first read Becke's paper: [becke1988_multicenter]_

 In a nutshell, a Becke-Lebedev grid works as follows.
 Say, one is interested in computing the integral of :math:`f(\mathbf{r})` over a molecular volume.
-In practice, the integrand is often derived from the density and thus also contains sharp spikes close to the atomic nuclei because.
+In practice, the integrand is often derived from the density and thus also contains sharp spikes close to the atomic nuclei.
 In order to integrate all these unsmooth spikes properly, the molecular integral is first split into atomic
 contributions: